 - Signing and Witnessing: The principal signs the document, witnessed by individuals meeting legal criteria.
 In some cases, a notary public may be involved for additional verification.

-- Distributing Copies: The executed POA is distributed to the agent, relevant institutions like banks or healthcare facilities, and kept on record with the principal and their attorney.
+- Distributing Copies: The executed POA is distributed to the agent, and relevant institutions like banks or healthcare facilities, and kept on record with the principal and their attorney.

 Following these steps aligns with Illinois regulations and ensures the POA serves its intended purpose effectively.